 At the height of his popularity, Frankie Presto vanishes.
 His legend grows.
 Only decades later does he reappear, to change one last life . . .

 Mitch Albom is an internationally bestselling author, screenwriter, playwright, and award-winning journalist.
-He is the author of seven consecutive number one New York Times bestsellers and has sold over forty million copies of his books in forty-seven languages worldwide, including Tuesdays with Morrie, which is the bestselling memoir of all time.
+He is the author of seven consecutive number one New York Times bestsellers and has sold over forty million copies of his books in forty-seven languages worldwide, including Tuesdays with Morrie, which is one of the bestselling memoirs of all time.

 Albom also works as a columnist and broadcaster and has founded nine charities in Detroit and operates an orphanage in Port Au Prince, Haiti.
 He lives with his wife, Janine, in Michigan.